Kenya: Off The Beaten Track

 Tucked away in the foothills of Mount Kenya in Laikipia, El Karama Eco Lodge is set among a gorgeous family-run cattle and wildlife ranch.

-Located in the heart of Laikipia, the Sosian Lodge is the ideal camp for travellers who want to stay removed from other overused tourist trails.
+Located in the heart of Laikipia, Kenya, the Sosian Lodge is the ideal camp for travellers who want to stay removed from other overused tourist trails.